UST Power System Model 1110c. Was working a couple weeks ago and built up pressure to 100psi. Today, it would only go to 40psi.

 Just a note that the tank is holding pressure, which leaves out the check valve.
 Though it does take a long time to just build 50psi at this point, about 5 minutes.
 Where before it would take 2 or three minutes to build to 100psi.

-After reading the section “Compressor Won’t build Pressure”, that gave me a couple ideas in conjuction with your comments.
+After reading the section “Compressor Won’t build Pressure”, that gave me a couple ideas in conjunction with your comments.

 “Quick Check” Yes, there is some air coming out of the intake opening.